-Capital assets being depreciated increased \$35.4 million from 2020 to 2021.
+Capital assets being depreciated increased \$33.7 million from 2021 to 2022.
 This was mostly made up of:

-- \$33.2 million net increase to distribution and collection systems. \$29.2 million is from developer contributions. - Construction-in-progress increased \$2.1 million.
-This is mainly due to construction costs incurred during 2021 for projects not substantially complete at year-end in excess over completed and capitalized construction projects.
-There were several large projects completed and capitalized, including the 520 Pressure Zone Extension for \$3.2 million, Snohomish County North Creek Trail Phase I for \$1.6 million, SCADA Hardware Upgrades for \$663 million, and Reservoir 1 and Meter Vault Rehabilitation for \$763.7 million. - Additional information about asset depreciation and other construction-in-progress capital projects can be found in Notes 1, 4, and 5.
+- \$49.9 million net increase to distribution and collection systems. \$43.9 million is from developer contributions. - Construction-in-progress increased \$6.1 million.
+This is mainly due to construction costs incurred during 2022 for projects not substantially complete at year-end in excess over completed and capitalized construction projects.
+There were several large projects completed and capitalized, including the 35th Avenue & 180th Street Capacity Upgrade for \$2.9 million, the Sewer Relining Project for \$2.3 million, the 184th Place SE Sewer Relocation for \$1.9 million, and Transmission Mains 1 & 2 Replacement for \$1.5 million. - Additional information about asset depreciation and other construction-in-progress capital projects can be found in Notes 1, 4, and 5. - Information about lease assets can be found in Note 6.